Guide to Visiting Antelope Canyon: Top Insider Tips

 Upper Antelope Canyon

-The Upper Canyon is a short drive from the parking area, where you’ll meet up with the tour company of your choice.
+The Upper Canyon is a short drive from the parking area, where you’ll meet up with your tour company.
 Together with the rest of the group, you’ll be taken in a 4×4 to the opening of the Upper Canyon.

 The ground of the Upper Canyon is level, but it’s shaped like an inverted “V” meaning it’s a little dim in this area due to the narrow roof.